libmapper/libmapper/doc/how_to_compile_and_run.md

 ---------------------------------------

-Since libmapper was developed on Unix-like systems (Linux and Apple's OS X), building libmapper uses GNU command-line tools.
+Since libmapper was developed on Unix-like systems (Linux and Apple's MacOS), building libmapper uses GNU command-line tools.
 However, it is possible to build it for the Microsoft Windows operating system using the MingW cross-compiler under Linux, or by using MingW from Windows.